 Improving access to General Practice (GP) is one of the NHS’s top priorities.
 The national plans focus on improving patient access to GP services across the UK, with the local NHS delivering their own improvement plans for local people.

-The NHS primary care access recovery plan, while nationally led, builds on work already happening locally across mid and south Essex to improve access to services.
-It sets out how the NHS will make it easier and more convenient for patients to get the help they need from primary care services, for example:
+The NHS primary care access recovery plan, while nationally led, builds on work already happening locally across mid and south Essex to make it easier and more convenient for patients to get the help they need from primary care services.
+This includes:

 - Tackling the 8am rush for appointments and reducing the number of people struggling to contact their GP surgery.